izzypt/GoT_API/README.md

 with validation - you can’t leave members without a house!
 When fetching a house, the API should also be able to return all its members and when fetching a member the API should return the data of the house (s)he belongs to.

+### Starting backend
+  1 - Create virtual environment to keep our dependeciens isolated and avoid packages conflicts

+    python3 -m venv venv

+  2 - activate virtual env

+     ubuntu/Mac -> "source venv/bin/activate"
+     Win -> ".\venv\Scripts\activate"

+  3 - Install DJango

+     $ python -m pip install Django

+  4 - Install Graphene

+    $ pip install graphene-django

+  5 - Install corsheaders to request from  different domain than the one that served the web page

+    pip install django-cors-headers

+  5 - Output a file to save/track our current packages

+    $ pip freeze > requirements.txt
+   Later we can install the same packages from it using : pip install -r requirements.txt

+  6 - Start Django project

+      $ django-admin startproject properties